 We have a very strong anti-bullying culture, and we work hard not to be complacent in our efforts to ensure that all pupils feel safe and secure.
 The Senior School Council was instrumental in drawing up the anti-bullying code, which aimed to make the main aspects of the school’s anti-bullying policy more accessible to pupils and ensure that all pupils were made aware of the need to be respectful and supportive of others.

 In the preparatory school the ISI full Inspection noted that “by the end of Year 6, pupils are highly articulate and confident to express and justify their opinions in a range of situations”, and at EYFS the ISI full Inspection stated that “children make excellent progress in their personal, social and emotional development”.
 We believe that these comments bear testament to the strength and importance afforded to the pastoral care of Highclare pupils across all areas of the School.

 Personal, Health, Citizenship and Social Education is included in the curriculum and gives pupils opportunities to explore ideas, or express views on a wide range of topics.
 Staff work with individual pupils to build self-confidence that then reflects in other areas of school life.

 Health care is carried out by the School Nurse and first aid coordinators who cater for the health needs of all pupils.

-All in all, the pastoral care system at Highclare School ensures that all pupils should be supported, valued and encouraged to develop the “self-respect and self-discipline alongside tolerance and respect for others” which is one of the School’s aims.
+In all, the pastoral care system at Highclare School ensures that all pupils are supported, valued and encouraged to develop the self-respect and self-discipline alongside tolerance and respect for others which is one of the school’s aims.